 Finally, as the Stockbridge emblem reminds us, this work will require the full commitment of our “body, heart and soul.“ Personally, I pray that we are ready for the challenge!

-I’d appreciate it if you would share this post with your friends.
+I’d appreciate it if you would share this post with your friends and add your comments below.
 And for more ideas, videos and challenges along these lines, please join my Facebook Group; Just Food Now.
 And go here for more of my World.edu posts.